postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api add integration test](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Integration-Test1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Integration-Test1.png)

 In the above screen, select a corresponding collection from the list and click **Add Integration Test**.
-The integration test attached to the collection is now added to the API.
+The integration tests attached to the collection are now added to the API.

 #### Adding a contract test